agathis-project/salix-arctica/README.md

 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/V3P3_regulator.PNG)

-- V3P3 regulator use a buck-boost converter TPS6306 that allows operation from VSYS below 3.3V.
+- **V3P3** regulator use a buck-boost converter TPS6306 that allows operation from VSYS below 3.3V.

-- V3P3 and VUSB regulators use same IC type TPS6306 and share MSYNC3M
+- **V3P3 and VUSB** regulators use same IC type TPS6306 and share MSYNC3M
   signal.

 - **V3P3 regulator** is turned ON respective to uP power-up/power-down sequence.

-- drive (uC) **MSYNC3M** HIGH to turn on the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.
+- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.

-- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise - see 3.2.6.
+- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise.

 - drive (uC) **EN** HIGH to turn ON the regulator.